 This article explains how to restore computer membership in the domain, how to rejoin computer back to the domain, if you can't login after domain to workgroup change in Windows.

 Backup, restore and transfer

 Rather than waiting for digital disaster to happen and then trying to fix it with various tools and approaches, it's better to act proactively and have a full backup of your computer, so you can always get back to known good state at a glance.

-Emergency Boot CD can backup your whole computer (applications, documents and other data) or a chosen subset of your data.
-Backup copy is saved in open format, so it can be restored either with Emergency Boot CD or other tools if necessary.
+Emergency Boot Kit can backup your whole computer (applications, documents and other data) or a chosen subset of your data.
+Backup copy is saved in open format, so it can be restored either with Emergency Boot Kit or other tools if necessary.

 Transfer OS from HDD to SSD without reinstall

 SSDs are undoubtedly much more faster, reliable and energy-efficient in comparison with traditional HDDs, but it's a real pain to manually move entire operating system, including user profiles, installed software, games, documents, settings, and all of your data from HDD to SSD.
 Fortunately, it's possible to perform migration from HDD to SSD without reinstalling Windows and everything else, by using Emergency Boot Kit.